voedger/voedger-internals/server/apiv2/create-tblob.md

 ---
-reqmd.package: server.apiv2.blobs
+reqmd.package: server.apiv2.tblobs
 ---

-# Create/upload a new BLOB
+# Create/upload a temporary BLOB

 ## Motivation

-Creates a new BLOB with the uploaded binary data
+Creates a temporary BLOB with the uploaded binary data

 ## Functional design

-- POST `/api/v2/apps/{owner}/{app}/workspaces/{wsid}/docs/{pkg}.{table}/blobs/{fieldName}`
+- POST `/api/v2/apps/{owner}/{app}/workspaces/{wsid}/tblobs`
-Creates a new BLOB with the uploaded binary data.
-The ID of the BLOB is returned in the response and can be used to write the BLOB to specified field of a document or record when creating or updating record.
+Creates a temporary BLOB with the uploaded binary data.
+The SUUID of the BLOB is returned in the response and can be used to read the BLOB until it expires.

 ### Headers